-So it got me thinking, even though our lives can often be boring or chaotic, there are many moments of satisfaction and joy as long as we take the time to see it.
+Even though our lives can often be boring or chaotic, there are many moments of satisfaction + joy if only we take the time to see it.

 Continue on and follow through the Document Our Days blog circle and check out Hannah Cross’s version of 10:30 a.m.: http://www.pointfourphotography.com/documenting-our-days-1030am